MBODM/DotNetBinariesSize/README.md

 - .NET 7 WinForms Application
 - .NET 7 WPF Application

 All projects are published as "self-contained" with "win-x64" as target platform.
 All size options (2 or 3 options), Visual Studio 2022 shows in the Publish UI dialog, were adjusted to "generate smallest executable size possible".
-No other "special tricks" were used to further decrease the output binary size (this was done on purpose).
+No other "special tricks" (special compiler settings, hidden settings, special optimizations, and so on) were used to further decrease the output binary size (this was done on purpose).

 ### Results